 Sometimes, I record UV images that I don't quite understand, like the above.
 This filter transmits between 320 and 330 nm, which I know from previous tests to be recorded as green or a slightly yellowish green.
 Then where does the red in the above image come from, and why is it clearly restricted to the flower and not the background?
 UV around 370 nm is typically imaged as orange, rusty or ruddy, but this particular flower reflects almost no UV at these wavelengths, and in addition, this filter has very sharp cutoffs at the borders of its range.
 NIR at wavelengths just above the visible range is imaged as violet or pink, but this filter shows no evidence of NIR leaks with other subjects.
 Perhaps the flower is selectively reflecting at 330 nm (which is imaged as a slightly yellowish green, and therefore contains some red) but not 220 nm (imaged as a purer green)?
 So far, I have no good explanation.
 This is the first time I get such a combination of "UV colors".

 Just for fun, the same flower with two other UV-pass filters.
-A second flower (extreme right) was not invited but suddenly decided to pop into the picture unannounced.
+A second flower (extreme right) was not invited but suddenly decided to join the party.

 My current kit for UV photography

-In the end, my current, satisfactorily working solution for UV photography involves a few unusual pieces of equipment (not counting UV light sources, and various adapters, bits and pieces needed to make this equipment work together):
+In the end, my current, satisfactorily working solution for UV photography involves a few unusual pieces of equipment (not counting various adapters needed to make this equipment work together):

 Things that I attempted but did not work well